RainSTol/X4-Modding/AnomalyGenerator/readme.md

 - Order ship to activate the Quantum Entanglement Translocation Singularity Generator....
 Q-Drive to us common folks.
     -- Figure a way out to calculate energy cell requirements for Q-Jump.
 - HQ research to discover the BP to make the shield generator variants and further research to discover the distances/energy variants.
+-- T3 bp's construction costs with comparable Antimatter Couplers added to the cost.